Ergodic theory of multi-layer interacting particle systems: Models and their duality properties

-\end{enumerate} \end{proposition} The following proposition provides the relation between the measures of Proposition \ref{invariant} and the duality functions of Theorem \ref{duality}.
-From this relation, the invariance of the measures follows from the conservation of particles. \begin{proposition} Let $\mu \in \mathscr{P}(\Om_s)$, then $\mu = \mu_{\rho,s}$ if and only if for every $\xi \in \Om_f$ and an arbitrary $v\in V$,
+The following proposition provides the relation between the probability measures of Proposition \ref{invariant} and the duality functions of Theorem \ref{duality}. \begin{proposition} Let $\mu \in \mathscr{P}(\Om_s)$, then $\mu = \mu_{\rho,s}$ if and only if for every $\xi \in \Om_{s,f}$ and every $v\in V$,

 \end{proposition} \begin{proof} A straightforward calculation shows that \eqref{char eq} holds for $\mu_{\rho,s}$.
 The uniqueness property follows from the fact that $D_s(\xi, \eta)$ is a (multivariate) polynomial of order at most $|\xi|$.
-This implies that \eqref{char eq} is actually a moment problem, which in the case of $\mu_{\rho,s}$ has a unique solution. \end{proof}
+This implies that \eqref{char eq} is actually a moment problem, which in the case of $\mu_{\rho,s}$ has a unique solution since the marginals have a finite moment generating function (see e.g. \cite{kleiber}). \end{proof}

+From this relation, the invariance of the probability measures also follows from the conservation of particles in the dual process.
+Namely, by duality and Fubini we have that